*

 First let me explain though the top 10 most insane reasons why blogging for social media sucks:

-1. “Ultimate, Awesome, Creative, Funny, Insane Headlines”!
-These and other adjectives are so widely overused, especially by Asian content thieves with basic English skills that I already bounce once I discern one of these terms in a headline.
+I already bounce once I discern one of these terms in a headline.

 I don’t need insane software, funny architecture or even creative design.

-I don’t even need the ultimate guide to tie my shoelaces.
+I don’t even need “the ultimate guide to tie my shoelaces”.
 Just provide quickly digestible solutions.

-2. Top 10 this, Top 10 that.
 There are already blogs that offer only top 10 lists.
-While numbers in posts work, 7 is my favorite.

 Thinking in lists makes your posts shallow and just an overview without deep insight.